sst/sst/www/docs/resource-binding.md

 ### Resource Binding or Lambda environment variables?

-Prior to Resource Binding, people used Lambda environment variables to pass resource information to their functions.
+Prior to Resource Binding, people used Lambda environment variables to pass information to their functions.

-Lambda environment variables have a couple of drawbacks.
+Aside from the lack of typesafety and error handling, Lambda environment variables have a few drawbacks.
 Imagine you have a Lambda function that looks like this.

 ```ts title="services/users/updated.ts"
 export const handler = async () => {